danielfett/yesses/README.md

 Alerts are processed by one or more user-defined outputs. yesses comes with an HTML template output and Slack notification output.

+## TL;DR ##

+Have a look at the [example configuration file](docs/examples/example.yml). yesses uses a fairly human-readable syntax; most things should be self-explanatory.
+If not, read on!

 ## Table of Contents ##

   * [Usage](#user-content-usage)